The Learning Approach to Games: Discrete Games

-Now that we have introduced the spaces of estimations and behaviors, let us also recall the observations.
-These observations might be coming from real world experience.
-Or in the mean-field regime, players can generate observations by assuming every other player is exactly the same.
-To distinguish the index of observations and learning from time, we reserve $n\in\dbN$ written on the left superscripts.
-Let $\cE^i$ denote the space of observables for player $i$, and set $\sE^i$ as the finite sequences of $\cE^i$.
-Similar to previous notations, set $\vec\cE := \prod_{i\in\dbN_0}\cE^i$ and $\vec\sE := \prod_{i\in\dbN_0}\sE^i$.
-Now, observations are given as
+Now that we have introduced the spaces of estimations and behavior, let us turn to players as in Definition \ref{def:player}.
+Observations may come from real-world experience, or, in the mean-field regime, players can generate observations by assuming that every other player is identical.
+For multiple players, we define the observations as mappings of the form

-and set $\vec\cO = (\cO^1,\cO^2,\dots)$.
-Recall that we assume there exists a universal probability distribution $\dbP^u$ on some arbitrary $\Omega^u$, which might be induced by real dynamics of the universe that players are in and distributions players are drawing from.
-We say that ${}^n\cO^i$ characterizes all the observations of player $i$ up to age $n$.